senlin/soblossom/README.md

 ### Can I also use soblossom without Grunt?

 Yes, of course you can!
 Then you can just ignore all the stuff about Grunt.
-What you then need to do though is to adjust the enqueueing of styles and scripts in the `inc/soblossom.php` file (lines 168-210) and if you want to use the Font Awesome font, you will need to separately include that (lines 132-141).
+What you then need to do though, is to adjust the enqueueing of styles and scripts in the `inc/soblossom.php` file (lines 168-210) and if you want to use the Font Awesome font, you will need to separately include that (lines 132-141).

 ## Credits